victor-istomin/c-with-crosses/content/posts/ref-qualifiers.md

     MyRawImage img = was_problematic(pattern);
     assert(img.data().end() == std::ranges::find_if_not(img.data(), isGood));

-    // this one is still UB, but according to the problem's specifications,
+    // thecode below is still UB, but according to the problem's specifications,
     // the team is careful and experienced enough not to write so.
     // const auto& lvalue = loadImage(pattern).data();
     // assert(lvalue.end() == std::ranges::find_if_not(lvalue, isGood));